Microsoft Dynamics 365 | Simplify your IT footprint and make decisions faster.

 When you get down to the core of what makes any business thrive, you’ll quickly see that without the systems created by their founders & everyday workers there is nothing left but ideas.
-How we collect revenue, pay our expenses, procure our inventory, the collection of these processes is what makes or breaks a business.
+How we collect revenue, pay our expenses, and procure our inventory, the collection of these processes makes or breaks a business.

 That’s where Microsoft Dynamics 365 comes in.

 Dynamics 365 is a portfolio of products that was created by Microsoft to enable organizations to execute all their business operations underneath a single platform.
 Regardless of what business function, Dynamics 365 has it covered with financials, sales, purchasing, project, warehousing, field service, manufacturing, retail, etc. The list goes on and on in terms of the capabilities served by the overall Dynamics 365 platform.

 While there are dozens of applications in the Dynamics 365 family, there are only 2 enterprise resource planning systems (ERPs).

 Business Central (BC) is an ERP that Microsoft deployed specifically for the small to mid-size market (which internally we classify as ~500K -> ~150M in annual revenue) while Finance & Operations (F&O) was deployed for the large to enterprise market (~150M+ in annual income).

 Business Central and Finance & Operations both are end-to-end integrated ERP solutions with modules covering Financials, Sales, Purchasing, Warehousing, Manufacturing, Projects, and much more; however, they differ in their capabilities, capacity, price, and implementation strategy.